imagej/imagej.github.io/_pages/TUNEL_Cell_Counter.md

 ### Validated Dataset

 The original ONL and INL image datasets used for validation purposes are available to download.
-These images have been accurately segmented and quantitated, and their values were validated by observers. {% include info-box content='""" We strongly recommend to download and revise these images beforehand, to have a rough estimate on acquisition and post-processing parameters."""' %}
+These images have been accurately segmented and quantitated, and their values were validated by observers. {% include info-box content='** We strongly recommend to download and revise these images beforehand, to have a rough estimate on acquisition and post-processing parameters.**' %}

 ### Important Links